top of page

 The other thing that's very important is how claims are processed and paid.

-In terms of the back-end, Squarelife is the current insurer.
-With Swiss origins, Squarelife is headquartered in Liechtenstein.
-They provide over 100 products with more than 30 partners, and are governed by EU requirements.
+In terms of the back-end, Squarelife is the insurer working with Genki.
+Originating in Switzerland, they are currently headquartered in Liechtenstein and provide over 100 products with more than 30 partners, being governed by European Union requirements.

 Things to check before choosing Genki

-As with any international health insurance, the policy wording matters more than the marketing.
-Before committing, it’s essential to read the policy documents carefully and confirm that it aligns with your cruising grounds, plans, healthcare needs and any visa requirements.
+As with any international health insurance, the policy wording matters much more than the marketing.
+It’s essential to read the policy documents carefully and confirm that what's on offer aligns with your cruising plans, healthcare needs and personal context.

 Is Genki a good choice for cruisers and nomads?